 A musical doorway to infinite mementos

-It is not rare for certain giants of the gaming industry to commemorate the legacy they have built.
-Commonly, such a thing is achieved through the repackaging of old remarkable classics as a means to please longtime fans and allow new generations of gamers to get in touch with the glorious past.
+It is not rare for giants of the gaming industry to commemorate the legacy they have built.
+Commonly, that is achieved through the repackaging of old remarkable classics as a means to please longtime fans and allow new generations to get in touch with the glorious past.
 It is an effective and pleasing strategy, but it is not exactly creative: there are far more inventive ways to reach the same goal.

 For Final Fantasy, although the series has already engaged in a great share of amazing remakes, Square Enix decided to honor the traditions of the line of titles that is the mother to all JRPGs by celebrating one of its most unforgettable features: its music.
 Little to no franchises have been able to build a set of soundtracks as consistently impressive as the ones spawned by the long-standing role-playing giant.
 Therefore, Theatrhythm is a worthy homage to a lengthy history of numerous glories and punctual failures.

 Saying that Curtain Call, the second installment of the Theatrhythm series and certainly the very best, is all about music is a fair statement, but not a complete and accurate assessment.
 The songs are the clear stars here, but they do not shine by themselves.
 Curtain Call is a rhythm game where players, prompted by icons that appear across the screen, must use either the stylus, or the circle pad and buttons to perform the actions of holding, tapping, or swiping in different directions when those icons reach the cursor.